St Catherine's School

 Open Events take place throughout the year.
 A tour of the School with a pupil guide is also available.
 Parents are invited to contact the School for details about all these events.

 For external applicants, entry to the Senior School is by written examination in December before entry in September.
 The closing date for registration is in November.
-Places are offered on the basis of performance in the examination, a report from the applicant’s present school, and an informal interview with the Headmistress.
+Places are offered on the basis of performance in the examination, a report from the applicant’s present school, and an informal interview with the Head.
 The applicant’s current school will be asked to provide a reference.

 Some applicants will not receive immediate offers but will be invited to join the waiting list.
 Following the deadline for acceptances, the Admission Manager will contact the parents of applicants on the waiting list and offers will be made to them, if places become available.